I love a derby day. It’s the peak experience of watching English soccer.

 And yet, dark as it can be, as I so well recall from so many of those games in my youth, the play is so much more energetic, the crowd is absolutely dialed in, the stadium is packed … somehow the colors even shine brighter.
 It’s the day you look forward to every year.

 Another reason for the enmity: they are evenly matched.
-This was the 142nd time they had played; Ipswich has won 60 and Norwich 57.
+In March 2017 I saw the 142nd time they had played; Ipswich had won 60 and Norwich 57.

 A final similarity: the Mississippi game has an odd name, the Egg Bowl.
 The Norwich-Ipswich game, owing to its agricultural flavor, is known as either the Old Farm Derby (a nod to the Old Firm between Glasgow’s Rangers and Celtic) or as the Combine Classico.
 So even on these biggest of sports days, the English get their self-effacing jibes in.